Founded in 1984 by Pam Mansfield and her late husband Mel, the Exotic Pet Refuge began life in the caring couple's home nine years earlier.

 It's not only the animals who benefit from the Exotic Pet Refuge, however, as many students and people with special learning needs also turn to the Refuge for work experience.

 "We are extremely thankful to everyone who has donated their time, items or money for our animals.
-Any contribution however small can make a difference!" - Jane Syrova, Manager
+Any contribution however small can make a difference!" - Jane Syrova, former Manager

 The EPR has also caught the attention of animal enthusiasts Mr Steve Backshall, a presenter of Deadly 60, who in 2006 agreed to be the Refuge's patron and Mr Warwick Davis, an accomplished actor, who became Refuge's Patron in 2013.